 Eat This Much is a handy tool for planning meals that fit your diet, needs and goals.
 There is a free version which is great for daily inspiration, or the paid version allows you to plan ahead and automatically plan your shopping list.

 We've put together a simple one page fact sheet on the topic of "Healthy eating - back to basics" - scroll down to the bottom of the blog post to download a printable PDF to share with your teams.

 The British Nutrition Foundation has some excellent information and guides about portion sizes - there are free downloadable leaflets and posters at the bottom of this webpage for you to circulate and spread the word.

 For a full and comprehensive guide to eating well, look no further than NHS Eat Well - a site full of information, recipes and tips on what to eat, and how to look after your digestive health.

 The European Hydration Institute has these hydration cards available to download, on topics such as dehydration, hydration for hot weather, and the importance of variety in staying hydrated.

 Dishing up Nutrition - Hosted by licenced nutritionists and dieticians, these podcast episodes run for around 40-50 minutes, discussing a variety of nutrition related topics such as weight, mental health and metabolism.
-Listen on: iTunes Spotify Castbox
+Listen on: Apple podcasts Spotify Castbox

 Hopefully you've found something in this list that will be a good fit for your team and help you to promote healthy nutrition and hydration. if you're running a campaign in your workplace, we'd love to hear about it and see what you've been up to - tag as @allhealthmatt on Twitter. or if you'd like some help running your nutrition and hydration health promotion campaign, contact us to discuss your requirements.
 Free Health Promotion Resources: Be the first to receive Health Chatter information, and other content related to employee health and wellbeing by signing up to our Health Chatter emails.